indraniel/gatk4-germline-snv-pipeline/README.md

 * The reference fasta file was [human build 38][7]
 * reference bands will be broken up at genomic positions that are multiples of 1000000

+## Generating Alignments &amp; GVCFs

+The [FastqToBQSRCramAndVCFWithoutGenotype][11] workflow is used to produce the input GVCFs for the joint variant calling pipeline.
+This pipeline is run by the internal WUSTL MGI informatics group on the MGI local cluster and is based on a single sample.
+After this pipeline runs, the corresponding the CRAMs and GVCFs produced are transferred to the cloud for further processing and sharing.

 [0]: https://www.wustl.edu
 [1]: https://www.genome.gov/Funded-Programs-Projects/NHGRI-Genome-Sequencing-Program/Centers-for-Common-Disease-Genomics
 [2]: https://github.com/hall-lab